kevinxkuang/Da_Instaccart/README.md

 There are some intereting patterns I've found

    1. The top 5 most popular items are Banana, Strawberries, Baby Spinach, Avocao, Organic Whole Milk.
-As a whole, fruits sells slight more than vegetables.
+As a whole, fruits sell slight more than vegetables.

        *SQL [Example ](https://github.com/kevinxkuang/Da_Instaccart/blob/master/SQL/case)

        *Excel [Example] (https://github.com/kevinxkuang/Da_Instaccart/blob/master/pivot%20table1.xlsb)

+  2. About those popular items, they are also the most popular reordered items, Refer to the Tableau visualization, Banana still the king, the highest one.
+Items with low reorder rates disproportionately come from the pantry department.

-   2. According to the Tableau [visualization](), customer usually place orders between late morning and late afternnon.
+  3. According to the [visualization]() of hours vs order, customer usually place orders between late morning and late afternnon. the peak hours about 10am and 3pm

-   3.
+  4. About half of customer orders occur within a week after a given customer’s previous order.
+The high volume of orders 30 days after a previous order is almost.
+In Conclusion,we can say that there are two type of customers, one is weekly and other one is monthy, refer to [visualization]() of Days Since Prior Order

 ## SQL Table of Contents:
 * Create Schema, Create Table, Copy Data